World Wide Military

 M1 Abrams (United States)

-The US Abrams tank M1 has been developed by the American company General Dynamics and entered the U.S. Army in 1980.
-The tank will be maybe the best tank of the world.
+The US M1 Abrams battle tank has been developed by the American company General Dynamics and entered the U.S. Army in 1980.
+The tank is combat proven and recognized as the best tank world wide.

 United States